PoC-dev/smtp-abuse-reporting/README.md

 My system logged at least one SMTP probe from one or more IP addresses under your responsibility as described above.
-The abusing IP addresses and time of occurrence are shown in the attached report file.
+The abusing IP addresses and time of occurrence are shown in the report below.
 The report contains only IP addresses which were committing probes within the last two weeks.
 Shown time stamps are for time zone INSERT_LOCAL_TIME_ZONE_HERE (UTC +xx00), time format is 24 hr clock.

-I kindly ask you to have a look at the attached report, and take appropriate action.
+I kindly ask you to have a look at the report below, and take appropriate action.
 Thank you for your understanding and support.
 Do not hesitate to contact me if you experience any additional questions.